Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: The time-dependent Hyperbolic models

-For non-vanishing $\eta(t)$, $c(t)$ cannot be brought to the scaling form, as is clear from Eq.~(\ref{eq:a-Hyperbolic}).
-Thus the dynamics given by (\ref{eq:Psi-Hyperbolic-B}) is no longer scale-invariant.
-Finally, we note that in this case the pseudo-parent Hamiltonian or the reference Hamiltonian $\mathscr{H}_{0}^{\prime}(t)$ is
+For non-vanishing $\eta(t)$, as is clear from Eq.~(\ref{eq:eta-gamma}), $\gamma(t)\neq b(t)$, and the dynamics given by (\ref{eq:Psi-Hyperbolic-B}) is no longer scale-invariant.
+Finally, we note that in this case the prime parent Hamiltonian or the reference Hamiltonian $\mathscr{H}_{0}^{\prime}(t)$ is